Code-Institute-Submissions/plexoio-py/docs/design/design-thinking/ideate/ideate.md

 - Image compression, lazy loading, caching, DNS, Cloudflare.

 ### Database
-- Product, Service, Category, Abstract User, Transaction, Download, Like, Comment, Newsletter
+- UserProfile, Product, Service, Download, Category, CodeType, ServiceType, Order, OrderLineItem, OrderDeletionRecord, Like, Comment, Newsletter

 ## Let’s go red
 - Not all may be applied in the first MVP iteration.